Job offers withdrawn for pregnant candidates

 Clearly, it depends on the nature of the job.

-Withdrawing a job because you are pregnant is pregnancy discrimination.
+Withdrawing a job offer because you are pregnant is pregnancy discrimination.
 Having a job offer taken away after disclosing information about your pregnancy is useful to prove a discrimination claim.
 It is much more helpful evidence than if the job had simply not been offered to you at all, since it shows that you met the requirements and the difference in treatment is only because of your pregnancy.

 It is a breach of contract for an employer to withdraw a job offer from you after you have accepted.
 You are within your rights to sue the employer if you have suffered as a result of the job offer being retracted.
 This could be the case if you left your old job for the new one that was then taken away.